genderspaces/prototype/_venues/dclc.md

 no-flash-photography: true
 lighting-type: "This would say what types of lighting are used in the venue."
 street-lighting: ""
-large-print-resources: false
-braille-resources: false
-audio-resources: false
+resources: false

-level-access-street-to-entrance: "true?????"
-level-access-to: "todo"

----

-TODOs:
-	- low lighting warnings?
-	- emergency evacuation
-	- lifts
-		- size
-		- any areas not served?
+physical-accessibility: |
     More information about venue accessibility should go here.
 This space is for futher, more detailed information that may be useful to people with physical disabilities.

+    For example:

+    - emergency evacuation
+    - level access
+    - lifts (size? areas not served?)

+---